Volatility forecasting with machine learning and intraday commonality: Forecasting daily RVs with intraday RVs

 To offer a more comprehensive understanding of the performance of \textit{time-of-day dependent} RVs, we examine the coefficients of the \textbf{Intraday2Daily} OLS model trained under {\aug}.
 Recall that before we input features into the model, we rescale them to have a mean of zero and a standard deviation of one.
 Hence we can compare the coefficients of different lagged variables.

-For better readability, we only report the first $13=(390 / 30)$ coefficients of the OLS model using 30-min features in Figure \ref{fig:coef_intra2daily}, corresponding to the observations of RV in the most recent day\footnote{We attain similar results for models using intraday RVs based on other frequencies.}.
-We observe that the contributions of time-of-day dependent RVs are not even.
+For better readability, we only report the first $13=(390 / 30)$ coefficients of the OLS model using 30-min features in Figure \ref{fig:coef_intra2daily}, corresponding to the observations of RV in the most recent day.\footnote{We attain similar results for models using intraday RVs based on other frequencies.} We observe that the contributions of time-of-day dependent RVs are not even.
 Interestingly, \textit{volatility near the close} (15:30-16:00) is the most important predictor, in contrast to the diurnal volatility pattern.
 These results shed new light on the modeling of volatility.

 To explain why the most recent half-hour RV is the most important predictor for forecasting the next day's volatility, we provide a handful of perspectives.
-According to \cite{WSJ_last30mins}, there is a significant fraction of the total daily trading volume in the last half-hour of the trading day.
+According to the Wall Street Journal\footnote{\hyperlink{https://www.wsj.com/articles/the-30-minutes-that-can-make-or-break-the-trading-day-11583886131?reflink=desktopwebshare_permalink}{The 30 Minutes That Can Make or Break the Trading Day}}, there is a significant fraction of the total daily trading volume in the last half-hour of the trading day.
 For example, for the first few months of 2020 in the US equity market, about 23\% of trading volume in the 3,000 largest stocks by market value has taken place after 15:30.
 We also conclude from Figure \ref{fig:common_intra_vol} that the market achieves the highest level of consensus near the close.
 Therefore, volatility near the close in the previous trading day might contain more useful information for predicting the next day's volatility.